A2osX/A2osX/.Docs/User Guide.md

 ### Installing on Your Apple

-Check HW requirements.
+First check hardware requirements.
 Installing on your own media / Selecting your Media Check that you have enough free space if you are installing to your own ProDOS volume.
 For the base A2osX boot you need under 200K of free space, but a complete install may take a megabyte or more.
 Configure
 Explore